zzhangjii/learning-library/workshops/jcs-devops/JCSPipelineStackManager200.md

 ![](images/200/Picture200-58.png)

-- **You have completed Lab 200.
-For the next lab we will use an already provisioned environment.**
+- **You have completed Lab 200**.
+For the next lab, you will not need to wait for the environment provisioning to complete, as we will use an **already provisioned environment**.